Summary

 Lending on Owner-Occupied Commercial Buildings

-Financing owner-occupied commercial buildings presents unique challenges and opportunities, especially when the ownership and operating structures involve entities like S-Corporations and a trustee of a revocable family trust.
+Financing owner-occupied commercial buildings presents unique challenges and opportunities, especially when ownership and operating structures involve entities such as S-Corporations and a trustee of a revocable family trust.
 These arrangements are common among small business owners who seek to optimize tax benefits and asset protection while maintaining control over their business premises.

 Introduction

-This article explores a real-life lending scenario involving a dentist who operates his practice through an S-Corporation and owns the building through a family trust.
+This article examines a real-life lending scenario involving a dentist who operates his practice through an S Corporation and owns the building through a family trust.
 It highlights the critical role of the mortgage broker, the lender’s underwriting considerations, and the legal and financial nuances that influence loan approval.
 By examining this case, readers will gain insight into how lenders evaluate such transactions and what borrowers should expect during the process.

 Real-Life Example: